Woke, Awake, Aware or Sleeping?

 Photo by Valentin Antonucci on Pexels.com

 By the time we got to the lake, it was getting dark.
 Remember, my husband did not have a flashlight with him.
-In order to get out, he had me walk fifteen or twenty feet ahead of him, he would take a compass heading and have me move until I was in line with it.
-He would then come and stand where I was and then I would walk another fifteen or twenty feet.
+In order to get out, he had me walk fifteen or twenty feet ahead of him.
+He would take a compass heading and have me move until I was in line with it.
+He would then come and stand where I was, and then I would walk another fifteen or twenty feet.
 We did that for the next few hours.
-I would walk ahead, he would take the heading.
-I would move until I was on that heading, he would walk up to where I was standing and we would do it all over again.
+I would walk ahead, and he would take the heading.
+I would move until I was on that heading, he would walk up to where I was standing, and we would do it all over again.
 Over and over we did those same repetitious steps.

 Finally, the woods cleared and we saw the road.
 We came out of the woods within about fifteen yards of the car.
 To say I was greatly relieved is an understatement.
 But I did learn something that day; I can trust the compass, and even if I don’t know where I am.
 The compass will always point me in the right direction.

 That experience was a great life lesson for me, both practically and spiritually.
 We, as finite humans, will sometimes find ourselves in situations where we feel we are lost in the woods.
-We cannot see our way out of it and it feels dark.
+We cannot see our way out, and it feels dark.
 We need to remember that our sense of direction will lie to us, our emotions will lie to us, but our compass will never lie to us.
-If we will keep our eyes on the Lord (the compass) and check with the map (the Word) we will be able to walk in the right direction and eventually we will get out of the situation we are in.
+If we keep our eyes on the Lord (the compass) and check with the map (the Word), we will be able to walk in the right direction, and eventually we will get out of the situation we are in.
 We must learn not to rely on what we think is happening around us and try to find our own way out of whatever situation we are in.
-The book of Proverbs has a few great verses that explains this principle: “Trust in the Lord with all your heart, and lean not on your own understanding.
+The book of Proverbs has a few great verses that explain this principle: “Trust in the Lord with all your heart, and lean not on your own understanding.
 In all your ways acknowledge Him and He will direct your paths.”
 Proverbs 3: 5-6.

 For me…lesson learned…trust the Compass!